-The only way to make commercial use of the ideas and research results generated is to obtain protection by means of a patent or any other industrial or intellectual property right.
-Attention should be drawn to the fact that, in order to put a product on the market, a significant investment normally needs to be made.
-This investment would be meaningless without holding the exclusive right granted by industrial and intellectual property rights, which greatly facilitate the return on investment.
-The most commonly used industrial property rights are patents and utility models, which protect inventions consisting of products and processes that can be reproduced and replicated for industrial purposes.
+The only way to obtain commercial profit from the ideas and research results generated is by obtaining protection through a patent or any other industrial or intellectual property right.
+It must be taken into account that, to put a product on the market, a significant investment must normally be made, which would not make sense without the exclusive right provided by industrial and intellectual property rights, which greatly facilitate the recovery of that investment.
+The most commonly used rights in industrial property are patents and utility models, which protect inventions consisting of products and procedures that can be reproduced and reiterated for industrial purposes.

 Not everything is patentable.
-As an example, the Patent Act indicates that the following are NOT patentable:
+As an example, the Patent Law indicates that they are NOT patentable:

 - Discoveries, scientific theories and mathematical methods.

 - The plans, principles and methods for the exercise of intellectual activities, for games or for economic activities, as well as computer programs.

 Inventions whose commercial exploitation is contrary to public order or good customs are not patentable either, specifically they are NOT considered patentable:

 - Human cloning procedures.

 - The procedures for modifying the germline genetic identity of the human being.

 - The use of human embryos for industrial or commercial purposes.

 - Procedures for modifying the genetic identity of animals that lead to these sufferings without substantial medical or veterinary utility for man or the animal, and the animals resulting from such procedures.